 As we’ve heard way too many times before, most all of his good ideas went to the grave with him.
 Paranoid that someone would steal his ideas, he seldom did off-site backup of anything.
 He never expected to have a stroke within feet of those who would grab his prototypes and computer.
 Characters who did not even inform friends of his passing for 2 weeks.
 Law enforcement knew nothing of what to look for.
 The coroner and sheriff report stated no evidence of foul play.

 In the ugly world of R&D, there is NO venture capital to cover any expenses until something is shown working and marketable.
 Wages for R&D time and materials just don’t exist.
-Survival 2-27-2009 033money for food, housing or medication are a joke to those with the money to do something.
+Survival money for food, housing or medication are a joke to those with the money to do something.

 Compounding this particular inventor’s obstacles, was that he used to work in a very classified environment.
 What did he work with or learn there that could be restructured into a consumer item, but not violate his security clearance?
 That was his perpetual challenge.
 He saw massive money spent on super weapons, but none on something to get people’s tasks done better.